 The Pythagorean Cup, an invention of the ancient Greeks, shows that their heads weren’t in the intellectual clouds all the time.
-They were down to earth enough to make people laugh a bit at themselves — particularly if they greedily poured themselves too much wine.
+They were down-to-earth enough to make people laugh a bit at themselves, particularly if they greedily poured themselves too much wine.

-This marvel of ceramic engineering has a series of holes and coils inside that will allow your wine — or whatever else you are drinking — to slowly drain away if you give yourself a little too much of it.
+This marvel of ceramic engineering has a series of holes and coils inside that will allow your wine—or whatever else you are drinking—to slowly drain away if you give yourself a little too much of it.

 This invention of an ancient Greek mathematician might be just that perfect prank gift that you could give your buddies at Christmastime.

 Who could have created such a diabolical invention?
-Apparently it was none other than the man who brought the world the Pythagorean theorem, which explains the fundamental relation in Euclidean geometry among the three sides of a right triangle.
+Apparently, it was none other than the man who brought the world the Pythagorean theorem, which explains the fundamental relation in Euclidean geometry among the three sides of a right triangle.
 He may have also devised the doctrine of musica universalis, which holds that the planets move according to mathematical equations and thus resonate to produce an inaudible symphony of music.

 So how does this prank cup work?
-A tiny opening at the base of the center column is the key — when the cup is overfilled, the liquid seeps inside it, moving though a coil that leads ultimately to a hole at the bottom of the cup.
+A tiny opening at the base of the center column is the key.
+When the cup is overfilled, the liquid seeps inside it, moving though a coil that ultimately leads to a hole at the bottom of the cup.